 Goblet Squat —> Front Squat —> High-Bar Back Squat —> Low-Bar Back Squat

 The goblet squat represents a fantastic exercise to essentially “retrain” the squat pattern.
-Due to the vertical torso and lighter weight, this variation is the least stress on the hip joint and a great starting point for those who previously experienced hip pinching during squats.
-Additionally, performing eccentric isometrics, by doing these slowly and pausing at the bottom, will further enhance the effectiveness by improving motor control.
+This squat variation keeps the torso vertical and weight lifted lighter.
+Because of that, this variation is the least stress on the hip joint and a great starting point for those who previously experienced hip pinching during squats.
+We often perform these as eccentric isometrics.
+By doing these slowly and pausing at the bottom, we will further enhance the effectiveness by improving motor control

 After mastering the goblet squat, it’s time to reintroduce the barbell and begin front squats.
 Although the form is very similar to the goblet squat, the front squat allows for much heavier loading.
-Due to the relatively upright torso, this exercise can be considered a “quad-dominant” squat variation and will be a great way to return to your olympic lifts.
+Due to the relatively upright torso, this variation will be a great way to return to your Olympic lifts.
 Progressively loading the front squat in a PAIN-FREE MANNER, represents the next progression in the continuum.

 High-Bar Back Squat